microsoft/generative-ai-for-beginners/1-getting-started/lessons/2-exploring-and-comparing-different-llms/README.md

 Imagine your manager gave you a task for writing a quiz for the students.
 You have two colleagues; one oversees creating the content and the other oversees reviewing them.

-The content creator is like a Decoder only model, he can look at the topic and see what you already wrote and then he can write a course based on that.
-He is very good at writing engaging and informative content, but he is not very good at understanding the topic and the learning objectives.
+The content creator is like a Decoder only model, they can look at the topic and see what you already wrote and then he can write a course based on that.
+They are very good at writing engaging and informative content, but they are not very good at understanding the topic and the learning objectives.
 Some examples of Decoder models are GPT family models, such as GPT-3.

-The reviewer is like an Encoder only model, he looks at the course written and the answers, noticing the relationship between them and understanding context, but he is not good at generating content.
+The reviewer is like an Encoder only model, they look at the course written and the answers, noticing the relationship between them and understanding context, but they are not good at generating content.
 An example of Encoder only model would be BERT.

 Imagine that we can have someone as well who could create and review the quiz, this is an Encoder-Decoder model.
 Some examples would be BART and T5.